 In a Modern Herbal, Grieve suggests peppermint first appeared in an English spearmint crop around three hundred years ago.
 However, there is evidence of peppermint being cultivated in ancient Egypt.

-Apparently added to the Pharmacopoeia in 1721.
-This following identification of its many medicinal properties.
+Apparently it was officially added to the Pharmacopoeia in 1721.
+This was following the identification of many medicinal properties.

 Utilised in a similar method to smelling salts.
 Also recommended for the head and memory and as a gargle to cure problems of the mouth.
 Grieve adds in the fourteenth century, it was believed to whiten the teeth.
 Possibly it was more beneficial as a breath freshener.
 Certainly it is a popular addition to toothpastes and mouthwashes today.

 Bartram adds Dioscorides reputedly wore peppermint on his cloak to raise his spirits.

 Anyone for mint sauce with their lamb roast dinner?
 Mint sauce has long been an important culinary complement with lamb.
 Why?
 Traditionally mint sauce is made with spearmint.
 Was it chosen for its benefit on digestion?
 This foodie blog, including the comments section, offers a few interesting theories.

 I have never used tincture in my own practice.
 Preferring tea, aromatic water or essential oil.
 Some of these uses I have mentioned above.